ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * GET request to ace-group/GROUPNAME/verif-data, in order for a signature verifier to retrieve data required to verify signatures of messages protected with the group mode of Group OSCORE and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 Note that this operation is relevant to support only to signature verifiers.

-* FETCH request to ace-group/GROUPNAME/stale-sids, in order to retrieve from the Group Manager the data required to delete some of the stored group members' authentication credentials and associated Group OSCORE Recipient Contexts (see {{stale-sids-fetch}}).
+* FETCH request to ace-group/GROUPNAME/stale-sids, in order to retrieve from the Group Manager the data required to delete some of the stored group members' authentication credentials and associated Recipient Contexts (see {{stale-sids-fetch}}).
 These data are provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 # Additional Interactions with the Group Manager # {#sec-additional-interactions}